emilefyon/Excel-VBA-Productivity-Libraries/docs/Lib_Range.md

 #### Specifications / limitations
 * No Performance tests have been perfomed
-* Will end after before the first empty cell
+* Will end before the first empty cell
 * If the next cell is empty, the function will return only the specified cell
 * Can not be used in Name Manager